Rhadow/ruzzle/how_is_ruzzle_created_en.md

 js-sys brings Javascript global types and methods into Rust world.
 An actual use case in my project is dealing with `random` method.
 The rand crate from Rust does not work in the browser after compiled to webassembly, so my solution is to call `Math.random()` from Javascript in Rust by using `js_sys::Math::random()`.

 ### web-sys
 This is similar to js-sys.
 It brings all the Web's APIs, such as DOM manipulation, setTimeout etc... to the Rust world.
-I used it heavily to render game, play audio and getting DOM.
+I used it heavily to render game, play audio and retrieving DOM object.

 If you follow the [rust-wasm tutorial](https://rustwasm.github.io/book/introduction.html), these tools are included automatically.
 A small note on web-sys, if there are any features you need and it didn't work in rust, try to update the web-sys features tag in Cargo.toml.
 If you are not sure how, you can take a look at Cargo.toml in this repository.
 I have added several features to make web-sys work with canvas, audio etc...

 Please correct me if any of the above is wrong.
 Those are the information I got from their official documents.

+### How to Start Dev Environment

 Lastly, here are the steps to build and run this project locally, these steps only need to be run for the first time: